MSFTeric/featureupdate-user-downtime-reporting/README.md

 - Microsoft Entra ID
 - Microsoft Intune
 - Microsoft Azure Subscription
-- Windows 11 clients that have undergone a Windows Feature Update through Windows Update for Business (WUfB) or Autopatch
+- Windows 11 clients that have undergone a Windows Feature Update from Windows 10 using Windows Update for Business (WUfB) or Autopatch

 ## Create Log Analytics Workspace
 Follow the steps at [Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) to create a Log Analytics workspace in your tenant.